mozartk/process-finder/README.md

 This is fork version of [craftpip/process-handler](https://github.com/craftpip/process-handler).

-Get list of running processes by name or pid, supports windows and unix
+Get list of running processes by name or pid, supports windows and unix, macOS

 I struggled to find a library that returns the processes list for the operating system.
 My use case was to find if my spawned process was running or not.